EPdesarrollo/camaleonic-test/README.md

 - Registration and Log in
 - Add posts manually
+- When you add a "post", the likes, unlikes, comments, shares, saves, reports are generated automatically with math random to have data information for the graphics
 - Dynamic tables and charts
 - Filter option for the posts list